Ekurhuleni council in crisis?: EFF speaker faces motion of no confidence vote

 Tshivhenga under fire from IFP

-The IFP are hoping to get rid of Tshivhenga, saying that she’s failed to maintain order in council meetings.
-The IFP argued that this makes her unfit to serve as speaker of one of Gauteng’s top municipalities.
+The IFP were hoping to get rid of Tshivhenga, saying that she’s failed to maintain order in council meetings.
+The IFP argued that this made her unfit to serve as speaker of one of Gauteng’s top municipalities.

 The party has also criticised Tshivhenga for not taking action after councillors were assaulted during formal sittings.
-The motion has been set down for Thursday, 27 February 2025.
-It’s not the first time that a motion has been brought against her either.
-The EFF councillor previously survived one thanks to the back of the ANC.
+It’s not the first time that a motion was been brought against her either.
+The EFF councillor previously survived one thanks to the backing of the ANC.
 Tshivhenga has been in the role for two years.

 Chaos reigns supreme in Ekurhuleni council meetings